CSC-175/Lab12/README.md

 28: Divisors are 1, 2, 4, 7, 14, and 28.
 1 + 2 + 4 + 7 + 14 = 28. </b></pre>

 ## Directions
-Write a program that will find all of the perfect numbers in the range from 1 to 10000 and print them to the screen.
+Write a program that will find all of the perfect numbers up to 10000 and print them to the screen.
 You should use a nested loop structure to solve this problem.
 The correct output will look like the test case output shown below.